openenergymonitor/emonhub/conf/interfacer_examples/Fronius/readme.md

 ip address of the fronius inverter on the network

 ### webAPI_port ###
-non standard port if configured on the inverter reservered for futer use. not currently implemented.
+Non standard port if configured on the inverter reservered for future use.
+Not currently implemented.